Market Review: Completed

 Through the combination of these two reforms, participants can separate flexible and inflexible resources behind a connection point and participate in the wholesale market with the flexible or controllable resources.
 As a result, these two reforms provide a flexible and robust method for demand-side participation in the NEM dispatch process for many electricity users.

-While dispatch mode, introduced through IPRR, is the key vehicle to facilitate broad demand-side participation, the WDRM can provide important additional benefits alongside dispatch mode.
+While the voluntarily scheduled resource (VSR) framework, introduced through IPRR, is the key vehicle to facilitate broad demand-side participation, the WDRM can provide important additional benefits alongside this.

 Documentation